Santoshini-Jha/hover-traffic-light/README.md

 ## 🛠️ Features

-- Pure HTML and CSS – no JavaScript needed
+- Pure HTML and CSS – no JavaScript needed.
-- Hover effects that simulate glowing lights
+- Hover effects that simulate glowing lights.
-- Responsive and clean UI
-- Great for beginners learning front-end basics
+- Great for beginners learning front-end basics.